 There are several branches of astrology and many of them can either serve as investigative psychological tools or as road maps for the future that can give a client peace of mind.
 Natal astrology is the study of the natal chart which maps the planetary positions at the native’s exact time and place of birth.
 You can get yours by visiting astro.com.
 Unlike newspaper horoscope columns, each chart is unique to the individual, so exploring your chart one on one with an experienced astrologer can be quite fruitful.
 The natal chart can be used as a blue print, revealing strengths, weaknesses, inner conflicts, projections and more.

 By investigating the natal chart, the astrologer can expedite the therapy process, so what often takes many sessions to uncover can happen in just one or two.
-Some people may be hesitant to share overly sensitive or personal areas with a new therapist, but I find that the symbolic language of astrology can act as a tool which allows people to speak more freely.
-When they understand that everyone has a Sun, Moon, Mercury and Venus and that these are universal principles, it makes it much easier to explore what their natal placements mean for them personally.
+Some clients may be hesitant to share overly sensitive or personal information with a new therapist, but I find that the symbolic language of astrology can act as a tool which allows people to speak more freely.
+When they understand that everyone has a Sun, Moon, Mercury and Venus and that these are universal archetypal principles, it makes it much easier to explore what their natal placements mean for them personally.

-Though the unpacking of the natal chart can be quite revealing.
-It can be very affirming to see ourselves reflected with such accuracy in a concrete and tangible way.
+Though the unpacking of the natal chart can be quite revealing, it can also be very affirming for the client to see themself reflected with such accuracy in a concrete and tangible way.
 We all have our low points where we may forget what makes us unique and special or we may take it for granted that everyone has these gifts that come so naturally to us.
 A quick look at the natal chart and we can easily see where our strengths lie.
 This can give way to many productive conversations on how to put these talents to use in order to better our situation or to reveal what our contribution to the world can be.
 Likewise, it is important not to get carried away by our own egos and so the natal chart helps us to reflect on areas that may be more challenging.
 All astrological signs and placements have both negative and positive significations.
 Sometimes it can be that we are stuck in the more negative associations of a placement and by going over some of the more positive ones we can strive to do better and create a goal to work towards.
 Thus astrology gives us the tools to examine these areas and the opportunity to work on them.

 I find that astrology can bestow a greater sense of meaning and purpose, that we are here for a reason and that life is not so random or chaotic.
 There are certain points in the chart and often repeating elements that can reveal our direction in life, what we are meant to be doing and how we can find our place within the larger whole of society.